-Given the uncertainty regarding the spread and severity of COVID-19 and the adverse effects on the national and global economy, the related financial impact on our business cannot be accurately predicted at this time.
-We continue to monitor the rapidly evolving situation and guidance from the authorities, including federal, state and local public health officials and as a result may take additional actions.
-While we intend to continue to execute on our strategic plans and operational initiatives during the outbreak, in these circumstances, there may be developments outside our control requiring us to adjust our operating plan.
+The spread of COVID-19 and mitigating measures caused unprecedented disruptions to the global economy and normal business operations across sectors and countries, including the sectors and countries in which we, our clients, Carriers, suppliers and other third parties operate.
+Given the uncertainty regarding the adverse effects of COVID-19 on the national and global economy, the related financial impact on our business cannot be predicted with certainty at this time.
+While we intend to continue to execute on our strategic plans and operational initiatives, there may be developments outside our control requiring us to adjust our operating plan.
 See Part II, Item 1A.
 "Risk Factors-The ongoing global COVID-19 pandemic has negatively impacted the global economy in a significant manner and may continue to do so for an extended period of time, and could also materially adversely affect our business and operating results."